Interfaces¶

 - Format: The data format (e.g., JSON, XML, CSV, flat file)

-- Job Name: An optional job or process name
+- Job name: An optional default job or process name

-This tab manages environment-specific bindings.
+The Environments tab manages the per-environment bindings that turn the leg templates into actual configurations.
 It presents a matrix of environments and legs, letting you configure each combination independently.

 How it works: